Skip to content

 commit;

-Avoid wrapping non-transactional operations in a transaction β€” these will cause errors if used inside BEGIN ...
-COMMIT.
+Avoid wrapping non-transactional operations in a transaction โ€” these will cause errors if used inside begin ... commit.
+Examples of non-transactional statements include:

 CREATE EXTENSION